British Airways flight attendant makes £50,000 mistake on his first day on the job

 The unnamed cabin crew member accidentally opened an emergency door, causing the plane’s inflatable slide to deploy.

-The staffer was working on flight BA75 to Lagos on Friday (13 January), and made the error as the plane was still taxiing down the runway at Heathrow, the airline confirmed.
+The staffer was working on flight BA75 to Lagos on Friday (13 January), and made the error shortly after pushback at Heathrow, the airline confirmed.

 The open door caused the Boeing 777’s emergency slide to inflate and spring from the side of the aircraft, prompting emergency services teams to surround the plane, thinking it was about to be evacuated.